When Does the Honeymoon End at Target Field?

 My Twins season ticket renewal package arrived today in the mail.
 As per usual it's a beautiful and oversized PR masterpiece "dedicated to the greatness of our season ticket holders."
 In an attempt to come up with a theme to convince us to once again fill the seats at Target Field, the Twins are appealing to our loyalty for 2013.
 "There will be ups," the packet says.
 "There will be downs...
 Yet at the end of the day, the uniform remains."

-Over the next few weeks, many of us will be considering in the next few weeks whether this rather major investment is one we want to make again in 2013.
+Over the next few weeks, many of us will be considering whether we want to make this rather major investment again in 2013.
 The Twins are banking on us (literally) to choose to re-up, but indications are that a pair of sub-70 win seasons have quickly cooled our infatuations.
 But to what extent?
 And might they have cooled anyway?

 In looking back at the history of the enormous wave of baseball-only ballpark construction that began with new Comiskey Park in 1991 and beautiful Camden Yards in Baltimore the next year, the question is just how quickly the novelty wears off of these new ballparks and when we might start seeing attendance levels more directly tied to the on-field product.
 To answer this, I looked at the average attendance per game in the first season that each new park was open and used this as a baseline to index the subsequent attendances for the next 10 years of each park.
 If a team drew 40,000 per game the first year and 32,000 the next year, for example, that would be an index of 80.